ArcBees/gwtquery-elastic-plugin/README.md

 #GQuery Elastic Plugin

 ##Description of the plugin
-Elastic plugin take the children of an element and rearrange them in a grid layout (like google+ or pinterest)
+Elastic plugin takes the children of an element and rearranges them in a grid layout (like google+ or pinterest)

 ##Examples
 Check these 2 examples: